How to become a Life Coach in USA? - Coach Dr Paras

 As the days pass along, I recall my initial days of getting into life coaching.
 It has been close to a decade and I still don’t fail to reign in the power it holds, not just in helping other people but how it has been a lucrative affair for me as well.

+I remember my first life coaching session, one that I took for myself.
+I remember the coach making me sit down, listening to what I had to say, and then responding with compassion and curiosity.
 The accuracy and the right partnership and support baffled me.
 I knew that I wanted to leave a similar impact on other people’s lives as he did on mine.

+And, so the journey began.
+Fast forward to today, it has been 8 years in the running and I don’t regret one thing that I have achieved in this time.
 I have talked to numerous clients with problems concerning their personal and professional life and the one thing everyone said was that they didn’t feel heard.
 I knew what they were talking about, so I knew how to extend a helping hand and being a sounding board to my clients.

 Ever since those initial days of getting into life coaching, I knew that I wanted to educate and support as many interested individuals as I could.
+So, when someone came forth and asked, “How to become a certified life coach in USA?”, I knew not to disappoint them.

 Assuming that you have come down to this article, I am assuming that you are looking for the same too.
 So, without further ado, scroll down for all the information you need to know about becoming a life coach and the basics involved in it.

-A life coach can help you through:
+A life coach in London can help you through:

 • Active listening